About Midwest Low Vision

 Since 1997, Dr. Long and his wife, Angela Long, O.D., have practiced at Long Family Eye Care in Bloomington, Indiana.
 Dr. Long has specialized in low vision since that time and has lectured extensively on low vision topics.
 He has been on staff at the I.U.
 School of Optometry and proctored students for general and low vision examinations.

 Over the past two decades, Dr. Long has opened the Vision Aid Center inside Long Family Eye Care; he has trained with renowned Low Vision Diplomat, Richard Shuldiner, O.D., F.A.A.O.; and he is now recognized as one of a select few Fellows in the International Academy of Low Vision Specialists.
 In 2006, Dr. Long formed Midwest Low Vision to help reach more patients, who now have several satellite locations from which to choose.

 Casey Beckman, ABOC

-Casey is Dr. Long’s Low Vision Technician, she started with Midwest Low Vision in November of 2008.
-Casey is a graduate of the Optician/Technician program at Indiana University where she was president of her class.
-Along with her degree from IU she is American Board of Opticianry certified.
-She frequently travels with Dr. Long to assist with dispensing and adjusting low vision glasses.
-She also properly trains our patients with their low vision devices.
-Casey also assists Dr. Long with his phone consultations and evaluations.
-When Casey is not at work she enjoys spending time with her husband and young daughters.
+Casey is a veteran low vision technician who, being in a leadership role, is accountable for our comprehensive and effective approach to low vision care.
+She is a graduate of the Optician/Technician program at Indiana University where she was president of her class.
+Along with her degree from IU she is American Board of Opticianry certified and continues to fit and train our patients with their low vision devices.
+Casey also assists Dr. Long with phone consultations and evaluations.
+When she is not working she enjoys spending time with her husband and two young daughters.